 Rewards for whistleblower cases can be significant.
 In 2017, the government recovered more than $2.4 billion from healthcare providers for fraud.
-In the medical necessity fraud area, settlements in FCA cases have reached the amounts in excess of $100 million.
-Such cases often begin with whistleblowers coming forward with illegal, provider-wide practices of seeking reimbursement for treatment that is not medically necessary.
+In the medical necessity fraud area, settlements in FCA cases have reached amounts in excess of $100 million.
+Such cases often begin with whistleblowers coming forward with claims of illegal, provider-wide practices of seeking reimbursement for treatment that is not medically necessary.

 HOW A MEDICAL NECESSITY FRAUD LAWYER CAN HELP

 It’s crucial to have an attorney who knows how to prove a medical necessity fraud case.
-Whistleblowers can face severe personal and professional harm if they step forward without an attorney by their side.
+Whistleblowers can face severe personal and professional harm if they step forward without an attorney who knows the law by their side.

 Medical necessity fraud cases under the FCA are some of the most sensitive, procedurally difficult, and factually complex lawsuits in the civil justice system.
-Drafting complaints under the FCA requires a close attention to detail, hard work, and knowledge of the elements of a successful medical necessity fraud claim.
+Drafting complaints under the FCA requires close attention to detail, hard work, and knowledge of the elements of a successful medical necessity fraud claim.
 It is a delicate task that requires serious attorney know-how and experience.